djbrieck/brieckspro/content/posts/the-local-in-la-grande-or/index.md

 draft: true
 ---

-On  the main entrances side is Ice Cream and drinks.
-These are the doors on Adams and ........
+[The Local](https://www.localcoffeecream.com/) is a local spot for coffee, ice cream, and light breakfast or lunch options.

+The main two entrance doors are on Adams and Greenwood St. which leads you into the coffee and ice cream counter.
+Note that there is no on-site parking lot, only a drive-through and street parking.

-In the back past glass door ice-cream freezers is the separate counter where the food orders are placed.
+In the back, past the ice cream freezers, is a separate counter for ordering breakfast and lunch.

-Food is good had the all day breakfast sandwich, included chips, price was pretty steep at nearly $13.50 for a egg breakfast sandwich. in May 2025.
+The food is good.
+I tried the all-day breakfast sandwich, which came with chips.
+It was pricey at $13.50 in May 2025.

-Drip Coffee is good but border line too hot, let it cool down some to enjoy the flavor more.
+Drip coffee is decent but served too hot.
+After cooling, the flavor was enjoyable.

-Ice Cream is good its better than soft serve, but I still prefer the [Extra Creamy Tillamook](https://www.tillamook.com/products/ice-cream/all) Ice cream over this.
-At 4.50 a scoop is very expensive and just pretty good.

-The local is what I call City Hard, there are only a small hand full of comfortable places to sit,  Small couch, and chair.
-And maybe two more padded chairs in the food place around the back. most places are hard chairs, benches or stools, which is conductive to a place that does not want you sticking around there too long, which is opposite to the name of the place hinting that this is a place for locals to hangout.
+The ice cream is better than soft serve but not as good as [Tillamook Extra Creamy](https://www.tillamook.com/products/ice-cream/all).
+At $4.50 per scoop, it’s expensive but better than fast-food desserts.

+Seating is limited and mostly uncomfortable, with hard chairs, benches, and stools.
+There are only a few padded chairs and a small couch.
+This setup discourages lingering, which contrasts with the name and backstory suggesting a hangout for locals, unfortunealty.

+Overall, it’s a great place for coffee, ice cream, or a light meal.
+The service is fast and friendly.